The Ten Percent Rule

 But because it persists.

-Subsequent studies, including work published in Physical Review E (2011), observed similar tipping behavior in modeled social systems.
+Subsequent studies, including work published in Physical Review E in 2011, observed similar tipping behavior in modeled social systems.

 A Simple Illustration